HasangerGames/survivreloaded-server/README.md

 ### Step 3: Run the server

-To run the server, a modern version of Node.js is required.
+To run the server, a modern version of Node.js is required ([click here to download](https://nodejs.org/en/download/)).
 Open a terminal or command prompt in the repo folder, and run the following commands:

 ```
 npm install